nath6428/nath6428/README.md

 # **Nathan Crasto**

-- 2nd Year Computer Science & Mathematics at the University of Auckland, New Zealand
+- Final Year Computer Science & Mathematics at the University of Auckland, New Zealand

                                                                 Technologies: